kosmonautdnb/PCSpeaker-WatcomC/README.md

 Libmodplug is public domain and just referenced here.

-Works with PMODE/W, which is included in a ZIP file in the repository.
+The source works with the public domain PMODE/W, which is included in a ZIP file in the repository.

 PMODE/W can handle up to 256 MB of memory (needs pmwsetup.exe on your exe file), while Dos4GW only handles about 32 MB.